 What equipment do you need to use Zwift?

-use Zwift for cycling, the first thing you need is a turbo trainer.
+You are intended to use Zwift for cycling, the first thing you need is a turbo trainer.
 A turbo trainer is a static device that can replicate outdoor cycling indoors.
 You can hook your bike up to the turbo trainer, either by resting the rear wheel on a platform or connecting the chain to a drive unit.
-Once connected, you can adjust the resistance to simulate sprints, climbs or slow rides. connected shoe, or treadmill sensor.
+Once connected, you can adjust the resistance to simulate sprints, climbs or slow rides, a connected shoe or treadmill sensor.

 What devices can you use Zwift on?